rocketinsights/web-blueprint/soapbox/people/afraser.md

 - Avoid hacks and “magic numbers”.
 If you can’t, leave notes in comments for future travellers.
 - Employ responsive styles and sensible css transitions.
 - Optimize for the intended platform and user: Phone or desktop?
 Consumer or professional?
-- Avoid files with over 200 lines of code
 - Consider keyboard accessibility and shortcuts.
   - esc key closes modals, click-away dismisses popovers, etc
   - All UI (minimally links, buttons and inputs) should be keyboard accessible